danielefongo/toggl-tracker/readme.md

 * **google token** (optional)
 * **google locale** (optional)

-Google token and google locale are used to retrieve national holidays from google calendar api and are optionals.
+Google token and google locale are used to retrieve national holidays from Google Calendar API and are optionals.
 If not set, holidays wont be skipped.

 #### Obtain toggl token